defund12/defund12.org/_letters/us/georgia/atlanta.md

 state: GA
 officials:
 - locality:*
-body: "Hi, my name is [YOUR NAME] and I am a resident of [NEIGHBORHOOD].
+body: "Hi, my name is [YOUR NAME] and I am a resident of [YOUR NEIGHBORHOOD].
 I am asking to redirect money away from the Atlanta PD and into the following social services:
   [Where you would like to see police budget redirected, like Community Development, COVID Relief, Education, Parks & Recreation, targeted support for marginalized communities?]. \n\nI have noticed that in the 2021 budget